RobertasTupikas/Pursue/README.md

 )
 ```

 3. **Select a stable OTU** as the reference for log-ratio testing based on its stability (low absolute coefficient) and prevalence in samples.
-This OTU will be used as the denominator. \

 ```r
 extract_middle_otus(